petershin/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/networking/custom-domains.md

 You can verify the status of your custom domain in two ways:

 * Open a browser and enter the custom domain.
 When the endpoint is ready, it no longer returns a `default backend - 404` error or security warnings.
-* Check the status of the service's domain via the DXP Cloud console by navigating to the environment's *Network* page.
+* Check the status of the service's domain via the Liferay Cloud console by navigating to the environment's *Network* page.

 ![Figure 4: View all your endpoints and custom domains on the Network page.](./custom-domains/images/04.png)

 It may take some time to be able to verify a custom domain after configuration due to backend processes.
-Backend processes that impact the time for a custom domain to be verifiable include: adding a route to DXP Cloud's load balancer, requesting an SSL server certificate through [Let's Encrypt](https://letsencrypt.org/), receiving a challenge from Let's Encrypt, and updating the load balancer with the certificate once it passes the challenge.
+Backend processes that impact the time for a custom domain to be verifiable include: adding a route to Liferay Cloud's load balancer, requesting an SSL server certificate through [Let's Encrypt](https://letsencrypt.org/), receiving a challenge from Let's Encrypt, and updating the load balancer with the certificate once it passes the challenge.

 ```{important}
 If a user attempts to reach the domain during the challenge process, the browser displays security warnings that can be safely ignored.
 ```

-Once backend processes are complete, DXP Cloud's load balancer is updated with the SSL server certificate, and the service is reachable and secure.
+Once backend processes are complete, Liferay Cloud's load balancer is updated with the SSL server certificate, and the service is reachable and secure.

-See [Load Balancer](./load-balancer.md) to learn more about SSL certificates in Liferay DXP Cloud, including how to set up one or more custom SSL certificates.
+See [Load Balancer](./load-balancer.md) to learn more about SSL certificates in Liferay Cloud, including how to set up one or more custom SSL certificates.

 ## Additional Information